kablaa/CTF-Workshop/guide.md

 ###  3.2 Hexadecimal Values in Python

-For most buffer binary challenges, you will need to input [hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal) values for a variety of reasons.
+For most binary challenges, you will need to input [hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal) values for a variety of reasons.
 To do this with python you must create string of hex values and send that string to your executable.
 For example, in your `exploit.py`, you can write

 ```
 myHexString = "\xde\xad\xbe\xef"